JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 Objective-C and Swift use reference counting.
 Kotlin/Native has its own garbage collection too.
 Kotlin/Native garbage collection is integrated with Objective-C/Swift reference counting.

-Unused Kotlin objects are automatically removed.You do not need to use anything special to control the lifetime of Kotlin/Native instances from Swift or Objective-C.
+Unused Kotlin objects are automatically removed.
+You don't need to use anything special to control the lifetime of Kotlin/Native instances from Swift or Objective-C.

 ## Use code from Objective-C